Rank | Picture | Name | Rating | Shop |

 No matter what option you choose make sure you plan ahead to ventilate your plants when introducing additional heat properly.

-Univent Automatic Vent Opener Standard, Best Accessory To Buy
+Univent Automatic Vent Opener – Best Accessory To Add to the Greenhouse

-Lifts 15 Lbs: This is not a traditional style greenhouse but rather an enclosure opener that adjusts your greenhouse vents depending on how hot it is.
+A univent automatic vent opener lifts from 15 to 30 pounds – depending on the model.
+This is not a traditional-style greenhouse but rather an enclosure opener that adjusts your greenhouse vents depending on how hot it is.

 It screws directly into the greenhouse frame and is well worth the money as it takes the hassle out of opening and closing vents and allows you to just focus on the plants.